 STVT-AAI Education and its affiliated CDL institutions are proud to abide by a "Zero Tolerance" policy for its CDL staff, CDL students, and any driver performing safety-sensitive functions.
-Therefore, a positive result will result in ineligibility for employment or program enrollment and result in termination or dismissal.
-Furthermore, consideration for future re-employment or program re-entry will require completion of a DOT Return-to-Duty process administered through a certified Substance Abuse Professional.
+Therefore, a positive result will result in ineligibility for employment or admission or result in termination or dismissal.
+Furthermore, consideration for future re-employment or program re-entry will require completion of an US DOT-certified substance abuse program.